szhen0340/SecureSquared/challenges.md

 **Description:** SecureSquared has implemented an AI-powered comment moderation system for their corporate blog.
 The system, called CommentGuardian, automatically reviews all comments for policy violations before they are published.
 As part of your security assessment, you've discovered that the flag might be hidden within the moderation system itself.

-**Task:** Navigate to the Blog page and submit comments that will trick the AI moderator into revealing the hidden flag.
+**Task:** Navigate to the Blog page and submit comments that will trick the AI moderator into revealing hidden information.

 **Link:** [SecureSquared Blog](https://ctf-securesquared.vercel.app/blog)